RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 ###Start With the SD Card
 Burning the SD card takes a long time, so it makes sense to start that process first.

-First, download the files that you will need to burn onto the SD card.
-I'm running Mac OS X on my primary machine, and my configuring a Parallella-16 with a Zynq 7010 and an HDMI display.
+Download the files that you will need to burn onto the SD card.
+I'm running Mac OS X on my primary machine, and I'm configuring a Parallella-16 with a Zynq 7010 and an HDMI display.
 Therefore, the files needed for this configuration are:

 * [Ubuntu 14.04 for Parallella](http://downloads.parallella.org/ubuntu/dists/trusty/image/ubuntu-14.04-140611.img.gz) (released June 11, 2014)
 * [Linux kernel with HDMI support](http://downloads.parallella.org/boot/linux/kernel-hdmi-default.tgz)
 * [Parallella-16 Zynq 7010 with HDMI display](https://github.com/parallella/parallella-hw/blob/master/fpga/bitstreams/parallella_e16_hdmi_gpiose_7010.bit.bin?raw=true)

-Note: The files you need may change depending on the the date (software always gets better over time, right?) and your exact equipment.
-If your configuration is different, you can make the adjustments described in the offical quick start guide.
+Note: The files you need may differ depending on the the date (software always gets better over time, right?) and your exact equipment.
+If your configuration is different, you can make the adjustments described in the Parallella's offical quick start guide.

 ###Back Everything Up
 While you're waiting for the files to download, it may make sense to [backup your machine](/sudo-disclaimer/).
 Technology changes rapidly, and everything you read here could change by the time you read it.